BitcoinUnlimited/BitcoinUnlimited/doc/opgroup-tokens.md

 The mint-melt group and group identifier is the same as that of the "previous output" (specified in the input by its transaction id and index).
 *[The prevout is already needed for script validation and transaction signing, and is located in the UTXO database so this backpointer adds no additional data storage requirements on nodes or wallets]*

+The single-mint group is the double SHA256 of the input's serialized transaction id and vout index.

 **For all outputs:**

-To specify a *group identifier*, a script **MUST** begin with the following exact format:  `<20 or 32 byte group identfier> OP_GROUP ...`.
+To specify a *group identifier*, a script **MUST** begin with the following exact format:  `<20 or 32 byte group identfier> <1,2,4, or 8 byte unsigned little-endian quantity> OP_GROUP ...`.

 In words, If a script begins with 0x14 or 0x20 (i.e. 20 or 32 byte data push opcodes), followed by data, followed by OP_GROUP, the *group identifier* is the data pushed.
 This sequence **MUST** begin the script and there **MUST NOT** be other opcodes between the *group identifier* data push and the OP_GROUP instruction.

-If the script does not meet the above specification, its *group identifier* is the bitcoin cash group.
+If the script does not meet the above specification, its *group identifier* is "NoGroup".

 *[It is necessary to identify the group without executing the script so the group cannot be located within conditional code.
 The simplest solution is to put it first]*